What Is a Privacy Center and Do You Need One

 • Plan to grow your user base over time

-However, every data privacy center will need to include some standard features:
+However, every data privacy center should include some standard features, which I cover in the following section.

 Your Privacy Policy

-This policy will be what your users refer back to the most.
-So make sure it’s easy to find, navigate, and access in your data privacy center.
+Because users refer back to this policy the most, ensure it’s easy to find, navigate, and access in your data privacy center.

 Your Cookie Policy